sillsdev/silnlp/README.md

 C:\Users\David\Software\rclone>call rclone mount --vfs-cache-mode full --use-server-modtime s3aqua:aqua-ml-data S:
 The service rclone has been started.
 ```
-### To start S: drive every time you open Windows put a shortcut to the mount_to_s.bat file in the Startup folder.
+### To start S: drive every time you open Windows
+Put a shortcut to the mount_to_s.bat file in the Startup folder.
 * In Windows Explorer put `shell:startup` in the address bar or open `C:\Users\<Username>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`
 * Right click to add a new shortcut.
 Choose `mount_to_s.bat` as the target, you can leave the name as the default.